Nexmo/station/_documentation/verify/guides/workflows-and-events.md

 When you send the code and `request_id`, Nexmo will confirm if the code is as expected (or not).
 For a successful verification, the sequence will stop and no further calls or messages will be sent to the user.
 If the verification is unsuccessful, the sequence will continue and remain active until either the PIN has expired or three incorrect codes have been sent.

 The Verify API allows you to select the best workflow for your use case.
 This might depend on the type of verification taking place, your users' preference or their geographical location.
-You can specify which workflow to use for each Verify API request by setting the `workflow_id` field to an integer value 1-5.
-The details of each of these five preset workflows are detailed below.
+You can specify which workflow to use for each Verify API request by setting the `workflow_id` field to an integer value 1-7.
+The details of each of these preset workflows are detailed below.

 You can further customize the experience by [setting the timings](/verify/guides/changing-default-timings) when creating a Verify request, and can [trigger the next verification attempt](/verify/code-snippets/trigger-next-verification-process) programmatically if you wish.